JuliaHealth/NeuroAnalyzer.jl/joss/paper.md

 - Most of the Julia packages are written in pure Julia.
 It’s easier to understand and modify their code if you already know Julia.
 - Julia is beautifully designed, making programming in Julia a pure pleasure.
 This elegant design makes Julia easy to read and write.

-# Five years of Development
+# Three years of development

 Currently NeuroAnalyzer includes functions for importing, editing, processing, visualizing, and analyzing EEG, MEP and EDA data.
 Preliminary functionality is also available for MEG, NIRS, ECoG, SEEG and iEEG recordings.